Posterior shoulder dislocation

 Occasionally, they can be the result of strength imbalance within the rotator cuff muscles.
 Posterior dislocations may even go unnoticed, especially in elderly patients 1.

 Plain film series usually suffices in making the diagnosis, although cross-sectional imaging (CT or MRI) is often used to assess the presence and extent of articular surface injury (reverse Hill-Sachs defect), glenoid injury (reverse Bankart lesion) or ligamentous injury.
+Ultrasound is uncommonly used, however, may be useful in the emergency setting.

 Posterior dislocation may be missed initially on frontal radiographs in 50% of cases, as the humeral head appears to be almost normally aligned with the glenoid 1,2.
 An axillary view is a preferred view for diagnosis.
 A Velpeau, Wallace or modified trauma axial view is an alternative 5,7.
 A scapular Y view has been shown to be unreliable for diagnosing posterior shoulder dislocations 4.